kimjisung78/MCRepair-Plus-Plus/README.md

 * An automated program repair (APR) technique that applied minimized repaired locations, revised patch filtering and ranking, and proportional patch combination to the previous work ["MCRepair"](https://dl.acm.org/doi/10.1145/3555776.3577762) to improve complex multi-chunk bugs.
   * MCRepair
     * An APR technique that utilized a buggy block, patch optimization, and CodeBERT to target complex multi-chunk bugs.
-      * Buggy block: A method that binds buggy chunks into a multi-buggy chunk using method and field dependencies and preprocesses the chunk with its top-1 buggy contexts to address large patch space and dependency problems between buggy chunks.
+      * "Buggy block" is a method that binds buggy chunks into a multi-buggy chunk using method and field dependencies to address large patch space and dependency problems between buggy chunks.
-      * Patch optimization: A strategy that effectively combines candidate patches after filtering and ranking to address patch combination problem.
+      * "Patch optimization" is a strategy that combines candidate patches after filtering and ranking to address patch combination problem.
-      * CodeBERT: A BERT for source code datasets to address the lack of datasets and out-of-vocabulary problems.
+      * "CodeBERT" is a specific BERT deep learning model designed for source code datasets to address a few datasets and out-of-vocabulary problems.
   * Improvements
-    * Minimized repaired locations: Repaired locations that merge divided cases and exclude overlapped cases, to improve a buggy block and CodeBERT.
+    * "Minimized repaired locations"  are repaired locations that merge the divided cases and exclude overlapped cases to improve the buggy block and CodeBERT.
-    * Revised patch filtering and ranking: Patch filtering that adds a new filtering rule for removing unrelated patches and patch ranking that decreases the number of expected actions and applies the maximum formula, to improve patch optimization
+    * "Revised patch filtering and ranking" are patch filtering and ranking that add a new rule for unrelated patches and decreases calculate a high score with fewer expected actions and union denominator to improve the patch optimization
-    * proportional patch combination: Patch combination that gives higher top k values for a big logical buggy chunk that has many buggy locations, to improve patch optimization
+    * "Proportional patch combination" is a patch combination that yields higher top k values to improve the patch optimization
 * Figures
   * [Figure 1:](./figures/Figure1.png) Buggy Locations between MCRepair and MCRepair+.
 (RL: Repaired location, MRL: Minimized repaired location, ✚: Plus for improvement, FAULT_OF_OMISSION: A location related to INSERT action(s))
   * [Figure 2:](./figures/Figure2.png) Patch Filtering and Ranking between MCRepair and MCRepair+.
 (SW: Stop-words)